 - It is significantly different from Gorilla testing and Ad-hoc Testing.

 - Monkey testing can be beneficial in some areas of testing.

-- Monkey Testing has 3 major types: Dumb Monkey, Smart monkey, and Brilliant Monkey
+- In Software Engineering, Monkey Testing has 3 major types: Dumb Monkey, Smart monkey, and Brilliant Monkey

 - Tools can be used to make Monkey Testing automated, effective and efficient.